 Williams has here outlined a possibility in which utterances involving thick terms could be true in a way that is dependent upon perspective—in particular, the perspective of a person who speaks a certain ethical language, such as L. Opposition to Williams comes from at least two fronts.

 First, McDowell (1998) and Hilary Putnam (1990) have both objected to Williams’ conception of science as providing a perspective-free account of the world.
-The details of this objection are beyond our present scope.
-Suffice it say that, They hold that science is perspective-dependent.
+They hold that science is perspective-dependent.
 Although this objection would destroy Williams’ contrast between science and ethics, it would not mean that ethical truth is perspective-free, but only that science and ethics are both perspective-dependent, which leaves ethics in good company.

 A second source of opposition is known as Thin Centralism—the view that thin concepts are conceptually prior to, and independent of, thick concepts.
 If good is conceptually prior to gopa, then the locals cannot grasp gopa without also grasping good.
 This would mean that Williams is wrong to claim that the locals may lose the concept gopa when they draw the reflective inference from x is gopa to x is good.
 Furthermore, the outsider who denies that x is good is required, by way of this inference, to deny that x is gopa.
 So, the truth or falsity of ‘x is gopa’ would not depend on what is knowable solely from the local’s perspective, contrary to Williams’ view.
 It may depend partly on whether x is good, which may be discernible from the outsider’s perspective.